 Black Rock Hot Springs is a secret natural hot spring near Taos, New Mexico that looks out to the Rio Grande.

 On our recent New Mexico roadtrip, we chanced upon a locals-only secret: nature's Black Rock Hot Springs.
-This wasn't the original plan, though.
+This wasn't the original plan.
 Along with the Great Sand Dunes, the more popular Valley View Hot Springs has been on our list for quite some time.
 The rustic, nonprofit hot springs destination in San Luis Valley is known for its free-spirited clientele (bathing suits are optional) and natural outdoor ponds.

 I’d planned on stopping at Valley View Hot Springs for an evening soak on Sunday night before we drove to the Dunes on Monday morning.
 But when I gave them a call on Saturday to confirm they could take us, they said their reservations were full all the way through Tuesday!

-I started chatting with Elsa, a local barista at Santa Fe’s Iconik coffee shop, about this predicament–and mentioned how disappointed I was that we wouldn’t be able to visit Valley View on our way back to Colorado.
+While at El Rey Inn on Saturday evening, I started chatting with Elsa, a local barista at Santa Fe’s Iconik coffee shop, about this predicament–and mentioned how disappointed I was that we wouldn’t be able to visit Valley View on our way back to Colorado.

 But we’d completely redirected our afternoon for the sole purpose of finding these hot springs, and so we set off and found ourselves bumping along a dusty dirt road into the most magnificent gorge.

 We parked our car on a little cliff and hiked down a narrow dirt path with sagebrush on either side.
 After a few minutes, wholly unsure of whether we were headed the right way—we turned a corner and there they were—perfect little pools just along the Rio Grande.
 We dropped our backpacks on a rock and stepped in for a soak.